Browse by Medical Category

 Molecular Pathology UnitMassachusetts General Hospital149 13th Street, 6th FloorCharlestown, MA 02129Phone: 617-726-6257Email: firstname.lastname@example.org

-Our research focuses on using genomic tools to identify and characterize critical pathways in pediatric tumors.
+Research in the Rivera laboratory focuses on using genomic tools to identify and characterize critical pathways in pediatric tumors.
 An important feature shared by these tumors is their strong association with developmental processes and, in particular, with the gene regulation mechanisms that control stem cell populations during organ formation.
 Our work combines the use of genomic technologies for the direct identification of gene regulation abnormalities in tumors with functional analysis of critical pathways in several model systems.
 Given that the mechanisms that drive pediatric tumors are poorly understood at present, we anticipate that our work will point to new therapies for these diseases.

 Role of the WTX gene family in cancer and development